 - 2.(1) In this Law: - "Act" means the First Nations Fiscal Management Act, S.C.
 2005, c.
-9, and the regulations enacted under that Act; - "assessable property" means an interest in reserve lands that is liable to assessment under this Law; - "assessed value" means the market value of land or improvements, or both, comprising an interest in reserve lands as if the land or improvements, or both, were held in fee simple off the reserve, as determined under this Law: - "assessment" means a valuation and classification of an interest in reserve lands; - "Assessment Notice" means a notice containing the information set out in Schedule IV; - "Assessment Review Board" means a board established by Council in accordance with Part IX; - "assessment roll" means a roll prepared pursuant to this Law, and includes a supplementary assessment roll, a revised assessment roll [and an assessment roll referenced in subsection 9(3)]; - "assessor" means a person appointed by Council under subsection 3(1); - "chair" means the chair of the Assessment Review Board; - "complainant" means a person who commences an appeal of an assessment under this Law; - "Council" has the meaning given to that term in the Act; - "First Nation" means the Tla-o-qui-aht First Nations, being a band named in the schedule to the Act; - "holder", in relation to an interest in reserve lands, means a person - (a) in possession of the interest, - (b) entitled through a lease, licence or other legal means to the interest, - (c) in actual occupation of the interest, or - (d) who is a trustee of the interest; - "improvement" means any building, fixture, structure or similar thing constructed, placed or affixed on, in or to land, or water over land, or on, in or to another improvement and includes a manufactured home; - "interest", in relation to reserve lands, means any estate, right or interest of any nature in or to the lands, including any right to occupy, possess or use the lands, but does not include title to the lands that is held by His Majesty; - "land" includes - (a) land covered by water, - (b) quarries, and - (c) sand and gravel, but does not include coal or other minerals;
+9, and the regulations enacted under that Act; - "assessable property" means an interest in reserve lands that is liable to assessment under this Law; - "assessed value" means the market value of land or improvements, or both, comprising an interest in reserve lands as if the land or improvements, or both, were held in fee simple off the reserve, as determined under this Law; - "assessment" means a valuation and classification of an interest in reserve lands; - "Assessment Notice" means a notice containing the information set out in Schedule IV; - "Assessment Review Board" means a board established by Council in accordance with Part IX; - "assessment roll" means a roll prepared pursuant to this Law, and includes a supplementary assessment roll, a revised assessment roll and an assessment roll referenced in subsection 9(3); - "assessor" means a person appointed by Council under subsection 3(1); - "chair" means the chair of the Assessment Review Board; - "complainant" means a person who commences an appeal of an assessment under this Law; - "Council" has the meaning given to that term in the Act; - "First Nation" means the STÁUTW First Nation, also known as Tsawout First Nation, being a band named in the schedule to the Act; - "holder", in relation to an interest in reserve lands, means a person - (a) in possession of the interest, - (b) entitled through a lease, licence or other legal means to the interest, - (c) in actual occupation of the interest, or - (d) who is a trustee of the interest; - "improvement" means any building, fixture, structure or similar thing constructed, placed or affixed on, in or to land, or water over land, or on, in or to another improvement and includes a manufactured home; - "interest", in relation to reserve lands, means any estate, right or interest of any nature in or to the lands, including any right to occupy, possess or use the lands, but does not include title to the lands that is held by His Majesty;